Ever wanted to find out how to say “zebra” in Swahili, or even “leopard” in Zulu?

 (Right-click and “Save Link As…” to save it to your computer)

-This compact field guide to the identification of Southern African mammals based on their spoor, droppings and skulls has been accepted as the standard work on the subject.
+This compact field guide to the identification of Southern African mammals based on their spoor, droppings, and skulls is widely accepted as the standard work on the subject.

 This edition offers up-to-date information on identification through signs.